eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/data/lists.md

 ```

 ## Selectors
-The following selectors are available on the object returns by `wp.data.select('eventespresso/lists')`.
+The following selectors are available on the object returned by `wp.data.select('eventespresso/lists')`.
 ### `getItems( identifier, queryString )`
 Selector for retrieving an arbitrary array of items that have been added to the store for a given identifier and query string.
 #### Example: